Louise Harnby | Crime Fiction and Thriller Editor

 • your services are expensive, require a large investment of any kind

-– The investment may be time, money or both.
+– the investment may be time, money or both.

 • it is evergreen content you are using to attract new clients

-– You don’t want mistakes hanging around to haunt you.
+– you don’t want mistakes hanging around to haunt you.

 • your audience are likely to perceive you negatively because of it

-– Think carefully about who you’re targeting, and what their attitudes to errors might be.
+– think carefully about who you’re targeting, and what their attitudes to errors might be.

 If you’re an editor or proofreader, to my mind this is a no-brainer.
 Your clients are looking for perfection, or as near as dammit.
 There is no margin for error here.
 And don’t think you can get away with proofreading your own writing because, let me say this clearly: